Bucky Barnes: Fear Itself and return as Winter Soldier

 During the Avengers: Standoff! storyline, Bucky and Steve Rogers learn S.H.I.E.L.D. never discarded a dangerous project involving Kobik, a girl empowered as a living Cosmic Cube.
-Their investigation leads them to the town of Pleasant Hill, where Steve Rogers is seemingly restored to his prime by the cosmically powered Kobik.
-After the Pleasant Hill incident, Winter Soldier is approached by Kobik, who offers to help him do good.
-Bucky and the heroes do not realize that the restored Steve Rogers is actually a newly created version of Steve Rogers (known to fans as "Hydra Cap"), a version who has been loyal to the terrorist organization Hydra since World War II and secretly plans to use his influence to achieve worldwide domination.
+Their investigation leads them to the town of Pleasant Hill, where Steve Rogers is seemingly restored to his prime by Kobik.
+Bucky and the heroes do not realize that the restored Steve Rogers is actually a newly created version of him who has been loyal to Hydra since World War II and secretly plans to use his influence to achieve worldwide domination.

-During the Secret Empire storyline, Hydra Cap, now Supreme Commander of Hydra, begins his final moves to take over the world.
-Baron Helmut Zemo uses Kobik to send Winter Soldier back in time to World War II, attempting to kill him.
-Realizing Steve has been replaced by a version he does not know, Winter Soldier manages to escape death in the past and falls into the ocean, where he is rescued from drowning by Namor.
-To cover his tracks, he disguises himself as Namor's bodyguard.
-Once Sam Wilson begins his own plans to defeat Hydra, Namor tells Winter Soldier the time has come to remove his disguise and help their allies.
+During the Secret Empire storyline, Captain America, now Supreme Commander of Hydra, begins his final moves to take over the United States.
+Helmut Zemo uses Kobik to send Bucky Barnes back in time to World War II, attempting to kill him.
+However, Bucky returns to the present and defeats Captain America, restoring his original self.

-During the resistance's preparation for the final battle against Hydra to restore America to normal, Winter Soldier reveals Kobik was a misguided child Hydra manipulated into replacing the real Steve with an evil counterpart.
-While the hero Hawkeye leads the resistance against the Hydra army in Washington D.C., Ant-Man and Winter Soldier go inside the Cosmic Cube.
-Winter Soldier manages to save both Kobik and the real Steve Rogers.
-Restored to life and once again in his prime, the original Captain America defeats his evil counterpart and Hydra's takeover is defeated.

-After the end of the Secret Empire, Winter Soldier goes to Madripoor, mourning the Black Widow who was seemingly killed by Hydra Cap.
-He is soon joined by Hawkeye in the search for Yelena Belova, who temporarily replaced Natasha as the Black Widow several years prior.